 The findings were presented May 29 at the annual Society for Academic Emergency Medicine meeting.

-While the group did not look at cancer rates, past studies,
+While the group did not look at cancer rates, past studies, including those at Hiroshima and Nagasaki, established that risk of cancer increases with radiation exposure.

 “If you took a thousand people and gave them each one CT scan, you’d find one additional case of cancer,” he says.
 While the imaging test increases a person’s cancer risk only slightly, over a population that can translate to several thousand extra cases of cancer a year, Bullard says.